-For September 2020, this course will be 90% funded for eligible applicants on a part-time basis through the Springboard+ ICT Skills Conversion Courses initiative.
-The course will also be offered on a full-time basis through the HCI Pillar 1 courses funding (Human Capital Initiative).
+For September 2021 the course will be offered on a full-time basis through the HCI Pillar 1 courses funding (Human Capital Initiative).
 90% of the course fees for the full-time programme will be covered for those eligible already in employment and also to 2020 Level 8 Degree Graduates who are academically eligible for admission and wish to specialise in Artificial Intelligence.
 The full-time programme will be offered free of charge to those eligible applicants who are unemployed, formerly self-employed and ‘Returners’.

 Read more about this Graduate Higher Diploma in AI below: